Set up a Payment Plan by contacting the Business Office at (218) 322-2403.

 Book charging is allowed one week before each semester starts and ends seven business days after the start of the semester.
 If students do not charge their book costs during the allowable timeframe, then students must pay out of pocket.
 Financial Aid staff reserve the right to authorize book charging due to extenuating circumstances or college error, if warranted.
 Check the financial aid calendar for specific book charging dates.

-Additional housing/meal plan information can be found in Residential Living.
+Additional housing/meal plan option information can be found in Residential Living.

-Costs for child care expenses, study abroad, disability-related expense, loan fees, additional tuition costs for credit overloads (above 15 credits each semester), Nursing coursework (PRNU designated courses), on-line courses, as well as one time computer purchase costs may be added to the above cost(s) of attendance with documentation.
+Costs for child care expenses, study abroad, disability-related expense, loan fees, additional tuition costs for credit overloads (above 15 credits each semester), Nursing coursework (PRNU designated courses), Process Operations coursework (ENGT designated courses), on-line courses, out-of-state student travel, as well as one time computer purchase costs may be added to the above cost(s) of attendance with documentation.
 Contact the Student Services (Financial Aid) Office for more details.

 Itasca Community College